Dry Fly Fishing: Must-Have Best Trout & Steelhead Tips

 Gear for Dry Fly Fishing

-Rod
+Rod selection

 Leader and tippet

-Floatability and fly maintenance
+Floatability and fly care

 How to Improve Your Drift

-Watch the fly, not just the line
+- Watch the fly, not only the line.

 Common Mistakes in Dry Fly Fishing

-Even experienced anglers make avoidable mistakes when fishing dries.
+Even experienced anglers make avoidable mistakes.

-Fishing the wrong size
+Using the wrong size fly

-Casting too much
+Casting too often

 Standing in the wrong place